Tangential Tensor Fields on Deformable Surfaces -- How to Derive Consistent $L^2$-Gradient Flows: Gauges of Surface Independence, -Gradient and Flows

 \subsubsection{Energy Variations}

-For now, we are omitting that the gauge of surface independence $ \gauge{}f=0 $ is the only reasonable assumption for variational principles on energies $ \energy[\para,f[\para]] $ depending on the surface by $\para$ and a scalar field $ f[\para]\in\tangentS[^0] $.
-This means that no kind of independence between $ \para $ and $ f[\para] $ is specified.
-The total and partial variation\footnote{We distinguish the wording “partial” and “total” strictly in context of derivatives in this paper.
-Total derivatives affect the semantic change of the argument, whereas partial derivatives are depending on the syntax of their arguments.} of the energy \wrt\ $ \para $ are respectively given by
+For now, we do not assume specific dependencies on $\para$ for scalar fields and discuss the role of the gauge of surface independence at the end of this section.
+Considering an energy $ \energy[\para,f[\para]] $ depending on the surface by $\para$ and a scalar field $ f[\para]\in\tangentS[^0] $, the total and partial variation\footnote{In this work, we distinguish “partial” and “total” derivatives: Total derivatives affect the semantic change of the argument, whereas partial derivatives are depending on the syntax of their arguments.} of the energy \wrt\ $ \para $, evaluated at $\para$, are respectively given by

 and the variation \wrt\ $ f $ by

 for all $ \Wb\in\tangentR $ and $ r\in\tangentS[^0] $.
 Taylor expansion \eqref{eq:taylor_f} and an additional expansion of $ \energy $ yields

 As a consequence we can relate the different variations by